 - We needed to get accustomed according to Govt Policy & Industry demands.

 - In Dec 2016, I decided to be an Insolvency professional.

 - I qualified as an “Insolvency Professional”.

 - It did much more than expected and with the blend of skills of Operations and Commercials, soon was able to successfully resolve the stressed corporates & NPAs.
-This professional degree gave a lot of learning of decision making, managing people as well as keeping stakes of all stakeholders protected.
+This professional degree gave me a lot of learning about decision-making, managing people as well as keeping the stakes of all stakeholders protected.

 - I became a Registered Valuer.

 - More than 200 assignments in a year.

 - Empaneled with Banks & Financial Institutions as an “Insolvency Professional